 Scoring Category Scoring Criteria Evaluation Guideline Maximum Points Approach to operations and maintenance, including workforce training Describes approach to meeting or exceeding O&M performance requirements, including required up time for the 5-year operations period.
 Describes approach to network communications and controls, back-office support, preventative, and emergency maintenance service level, charging operations management, power management, warranty management.
 Proposals that comply with OCPP 2.0.1 100 will be given more points in the technical evaluation.
-Approach to reliability and resiliency Describes approach to power outages, climate events, and resiliency.
+50 Approach to reliability and resiliency Describes approach to power outages, climate events, and resiliency.
 When relevant, proposal should include information that addresses the following site-selection priorities: Back-up power, undergrounding of line/conduits, energy storage, environmental hardening, and battery storage.
-75 50 Approach to Contract management and reporting Describes approach to reporting of performance indicators, charging sessions, EVSE uptime, and proposed reporting mechanisms and protocols.
-Describes understanding of information to 75 50 be reported under PA and privacy reporting standards.
-Proposed user experience Approach to cybersecurity Describes approach to cybersecurity and plans to meet federal guidelines.
+50 Approach to Contract management and reporting Describes approach to reporting of performance indicators, charging sessions, EVSE uptime, and proposed reporting mechanisms and protocols.
+Describes understanding of information to be reported under PA and privacy 50 Proposed user experience Approach to cybersecurity reporting standards.
+Describes approach to cybersecurity and plans to meet federal guidelines.
 Specifies Proposer's approach to protecting the charging infrastructure, managing cyber risks, and effectively responding to cyber threats or attacks.
 50 User interface and customer service during operational period Describes payment methods to the public (e.g., phone app, website, credit card reader).
 Specifies approach to dedicated customer support, including phone, web, or in-person support.
 Describes access and availability features (e.g., real time availability information).
 75 End-user pricing model Proposed pricing structure demonstrates: 1) Affordability for customers and 2) Assurances that there will be no significant price increases in the future.
 75 Specifies anticipated flat and variable rates (per kWh) to be charged to customers.

 Scoring Category Scoring Criteria Evaluation Guideline Maximum Points Equity and rural considerations Use of local labor Specifies the Proposer's commitments to use and leverage of local labor, including understanding of existing local workforce for the installation, operation, and maintenance of EVSE.
 100 Economic impact on rural and/or disadvantaged communities Describes the Proposer's understanding, capability, and experience in interacting and partnering with communities, businesses, and other stakeholders and explains the anticipated impact of the Project (e.g., job creation, tax revenue) during construction and transfer to the Operational Period.
-50 Site Characteristics Characteristics Site design and layout, including ADA Describes how the selected approach to design will lead to a Project/Site that is compliant with NEVI Requirements, compliant with ADA and the U.S. Access Board Design Recommendations for Accessible Electric Vehicle Charging Stations, and provides a level of detail and specificity that is likely to be sufficient for purposes of NEPA review, accommodates including the following: accommodates including the following: accommodates (e.g., pull through space for light duty vehicles, cord length sufficient to reach ports at different locations on vehicles), and complies to accessibility requirements from ADA and the U.S. Access Board Design Recommendations for Accessible Electric Vehicle Charging Stations.
-ADA features, EVSE location at Candidate Site, required utility infrastructure (including subterranean and above-ground utilities, including prospective installation or replacement of utility poles), site upgrades required to meet compliance with requirements of 23 CFR 680 and the PA, physical security features including lighting and protection of EVSE infrastructure, signage description and location at Candidate Site, removal of buffer vegetation and/or trees and mitigation of same if required by local land development code, additional amenities such as restrooms, access to food, etc., identification of underground storage tanks applicable for those Candidates Sites on or Adjacent to gas stations.
+50 Site Characteristics Site design and layout, including ADA Describes how the selected approach to design will lead to a Project/Site that is compliant with NEVI Requirements, compliant with ADA and the U.S. Access Board Design Recommendations for Accessible Electric Vehicle Charging Stations , and provides a level of detail and specificity that is likely to be sufficient for purposes of NEPA review, including the following: accommodation for different vehicle sizes and models (e.g., pull through space for light duty vehicles, cord length sufficient to reach ports at different locations on vehicles), ADA features, EVSE location at Candidate Site, required utility infrastructure (including subterranean and above-ground utilities, including prospective installation or replacement of utility poles), site upgrades required to meet compliance with requirements of 23 CFR 680 and the PA, physical security features including lighting and protection of EVSE infrastructure, signage description and location at Candidate Site, removal of buffer vegetation and/or trees and mitigation of same if required by local land development code, additional amenities such as restrooms, access to food, etc., identification of underground storage tanks applicable for those Candidates Sites on or Adjacent to gas stations.
 150